Affine geometric description of thermodynamics: Preliminaries

 where $\delta_{a}^{b}$ is the Kronecker delta giving unity when $a=b$ and zero when $a\neq b$.
 The coordinate system $\eta$ is said to be the {\it dual coordinate system} of $\theta$ with respect to $g$.
 One basic proposition on dually flat spaces is as follows.
 Let $(\cM,g,\nabla,\nabla^{*})$ be a dually flat space, $\theta$ an affine coordinate system, $\eta$ a dual affine coordinate system, where $\cM$ is simply connected and has a global coordinate system.
 Then there exist functions $\psi$ and $\varphi$, and it follows that \beqa &&\frac{\partial\psi}{\partial \theta^{a}} =\eta_{a},\quad \frac{\partial\varphi}{\partial \eta_{a}} =\theta^{a},\quad \psi(p)+\varphi(p)-\sum_{a=1}^{n}\theta^{a}(p)\eta_{a}(p) =0,\quad a,b=1,\ldots,n,\quad \forall\ p\in \cM \\ && g_{ab} =\frac{\partial^2\psi}{\partial\theta^{a}\partial \theta^{b}},\quad g^{ab} =\frac{\partial^2\varphi}{\partial\eta_{a}\partial \eta_{b}},\quad a,b=1,\ldots,n \non \eeqa where $g_{ab}=g(\partial/\partial\theta^{a},\partial/\partial\theta^{b})$ and $(g^{ab})$ is the inverse matrix of $(g_{ab})$.
 In mathematical statistics and information geometry, divergence plays various roles\,\cite{AmariNagaoka2000}.
 The function $\cM\times\cM\to \mbbR$,

 is called the {\it canonical divergence}.

-Several relations in affine geometry and information geometry are known in the literature.
-One link between affine geometry and information geometry is known as follows: \begin{Proposition} (\cite{Matsuzoe2010}).
-If $(f,\xi)$ is non-degenerate and equiaffine, then $(\cM,\nabla,h)$ is a statistical manifold. \end{Proposition} Another link between affine and information geometries is found on the study of divergence.
+Several relations in affine geometry and information geometry are known in the literature, and one of them is as follows: \begin{Proposition} (\cite{Matsuzoe2010}).
+If $(f,\xi)$ is non-degenerate and equiaffine, then $(\cM,\nabla,h)$ is a statistical manifold. \end{Proposition} Another relation between affine and information geometries is found on the study of divergence.
 To define the geometric divergence, consider a graph immersion $(f,\xi)$ associated with $\psi:\Omega\to\mbbR$, written in coordinates as

 If $\psi$ is convex, then the explicit form of the conormal map acting on $p\in\Omega$ is obtained in coordinates with \fr{conormal-map-conditions} and \fr{Legendre-relations-1} as \beq v(p) =\dr z-\sum_{a=1}^{n}\eta_{a}(p)\,\dr \theta^{a}\quad \in\ T_{f(p)}^{*}\mbbR^{n+1}. \eeq Then, let $(f,\xi)$ be a non-degenerate equiafffine immersion, $v$ its conormal map, and $\Delta^{f}:\Omega\times\Omega\to T\mbbR^{n+1}$ a map such that